 The monthly benefit for an unmarried child of a worker who has died is 75 percent of the primary insurance amount.
-A child's benefit is paid until he or she reaches the age of 18; (19 if still in secondary school) or disabled.
+A child's benefit is paid until the child reaches the age of 18; (19 if still in secondary school) or disabled.